cameronf87/api-test/README.md

     -	Run ‘npm -init’ to create a package.json file
     -	Run ‘npm install jest’ to install our testing framework
     - Run ‘npm install supertest’ to install additional tools for Jest
+    - Run 'npm install axios' to install the axios module for easy http commands
     - Run ‘jest api-test –notify –config=config.json’

 **Note: you may have to run ‘node --experimental-vm-modules node_modules/.bin/jest’ if you plan to save the authentication key in a separate file**